Truss

 A truss is an assembly of members such as beams, connected by nodes, that creates a rigid structure.

 In engineering, a truss is a structure that "consists of two-force members only, where the members are organized so that the assemblage as a whole behaves as a single object".
-A "two-force member" is a structural component where force is applied to only two points.
-Although this rigorous definition allows the members to have any shape connected in any stable configuration, trusses typically comprise five or more triangular units constructed with straight members whose ends are connected at joints referred to as nodes.
+A two-force member is a structural component where force is applied to only two points.
+Although this rigorous definition allows the members to have any shape connected in any stable configuration, architectural trusses typically comprise five or more triangular units constructed with straight members whose ends are connected at joints referred to as nodes.

 In this typical context, external forces and reactions to those forces are considered to act only at the nodes and result in forces in the members that are either tensile or compressive.
 For straight members, moments (torques) are explicitly excluded because, and only because, all the joints in a truss are treated as revolutes, as is necessary for the links to be two-force members.

-A planar truss is one where all members and nodes lie within a two-dimensional plane, while a space truss has members and nodes that extend into three dimensions.
-The top beams in a truss are called top chords and are typically in compression, the bottom beams are called bottom chords, and are typically in tension.
+A planar truss is one where all members and nodes lie within a two-dimensional plane, while a space frame has members and nodes that extend into three dimensions.
+The top beams in a truss are called top chords and are typically in compression, and the bottom beams are called bottom chords and are typically in tension.
 The interior beams are called webs, and the areas inside the webs are called panels, or from graphic statics (see Cremona diagram) polygons.

 Etymology

-Truss derives from the Old French word trousse, from around 1200, which means "collection of things bound together".
+Truss derives from the Old French word trousse, from around 1200 AD, which means "collection of things bound together".
 The term truss has often been used to describe any assembly of members such as a cruck frame or a couple of rafters.
-One engineering definition is: "A truss is a single plane framework of individual structural member [sic] connected at their ends of forms a series of triangle [sic] to span a large distance".

 Characteristics

 A truss consists of typically (but not necessarily) straight members connected at joints, traditionally termed panel points.
 Trusses are typically (but not necessarily) composed of triangles because of the structural stability of that shape and design.
 A triangle is the simplest geometric figure that will not change shape when the lengths of the sides are fixed.
 In comparison, both the angles and the lengths of a four-sided figure must be fixed for it to retain its shape.
-The joint at which a truss is designed to be supported is commonly referred to as the Munter Point.